cultuurnet/stoplight-docs-authentication/docs/scopes.md

 ## Adding scopes to your API client

-If you already have a client id and secret, but it is missing scopes that you need, contact \[who?\]
+If you already have a client id and secret, but it is missing scopes that you need, please send an email to vragen@uitdatabank.be with your client id (but not your client secret!) and a short summary of what scopes you need and why.